 The grease filters are an important - but often neglected - part of every cooker hood.
 Often, we do not give the filters many thoughts, not when we purchase the cooker hood nor when using the cooker hood in the kitchen at home.

 However, the cleaning of the cooker hood grease filters is important.
-If the filters are full, your extractor fan will be make more noise.
+If the filters are full, your extractor fan will make more noise.
 And a part from being sticky and causing bad odours, build-up cooking grease (and thus a grease filter blunt with grease) may also pose a fire hazard!

 So we suggest making it a habit to clean the filters on a regular basis.